aatishrana/Thinny/_posts/2017-11-18-design-patterns-strategy.md

 ```
 now monkey walks on 2 legs just like duck however it doesn't fly like lion and at the same time it is also vegetarian like the duck.

-we can add more animals, like Dragon which can eat meat, fly high and walks on 2 legs.
+we can add more animals, like Dragon which can eat meat, fly high and walk on 2 legs.
 or add Chimpanzee which eats banana, can not fly and walk on 2 legs exactly same as Monkey.

 Moreover as we add more behavior to our animal class(swim, makeSound, etc), there are going be more combinations of behaviors.